Upcoming Courses

 Looking for a unique seminar make your first year at Carolina thrilling?
 Look no further!

-IDEAs in Action Gen Ed: FY-SEMINAR, FC-AESTH or FC-PAST.
+IDEAs in Action Gen Ed: FY-SEMINAR, FC-PAST or FC-POWER.

 Beginning, Intermediate, & Advanced Language Courses

-Interested in learning BCS, Czech, Dutch, German, Polish or Russian.
+Interested in learning BCS, Dutch, German, Polish, Russian or Ukrainian.
 These courses are for beginners as well as intermediate and advanced language learners.

 IDEAs in Action Gen Ed: GLBL-LANG.